jagerber48/sciform/README.rst

-``sciform`` is used to convert python numbers into strings according to a variety of user-selected scientific formatting options including decimal, fixed-point, scientific and engineering formats.
+``sciform`` is used to convert python numbers into strings according to a variety of user-selected scientific formatting options including fixed-point, scientific and engineering formats.
 Where possible, formatting follows documented standards such as those published by `BIPM <https://www.bipm.org/en/>`_.
 ``sciform`` provides certain options, such as engineering notation,